Key Takeaways

 Nationwide3.79$114105

 For our New Mexico general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of New Mexico's small business market, while weighting results to ensure broader industry and location representation across Bernalillo County, Santa Fe County, Doña Ana County and rural markets across the state.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of New Mexico's small business market, while weighting results to ensure broader industry and location representation across Bernalillo County, Santa Fe County, Doña Ana County and rural markets across the state.

 95%